By August 2019, Android apps to have 64-bit security support.

 The recent app update news from Google now requires Android apps to have 64-bit security support.
 To improve app security and app performance of Android apps, the much-needed step has been taken.

 Google Play host a variety of applications right from the ones having robust security and a few that are not very much secured.
-In order to maintain the security aspect of applications, the new guidelines have been rolled out.
+To maintain the security aspect of applications, the new guidelines have been rolled out.

-The upcoming 64-bit data processor support will follow adding a small security metadata on different APK to verify the app authentication.
+The upcoming 64-bit data processor support will follow adding small security metadata on different APK to verify the app authentication.

 Additionally, Google’s biggest competitor Apple started making 64-bit code essential for iOS apps in February 2015.
-The recent app update will provide a significant impact on the smartphone world.
+The recent app update will have a significant impact on the smartphone world.

 Android app developers now need to step into the game and update their apps to Google’s prescribed guidelines.
 The 64-bit requirement won’t magically make the Android apps powerful, but it is sure to encourage the developers to fine-tune their apps as per the recent Google update.

 She is a content marketer and has more than five years of experience in IoT, blockchain, Web, and mobile development.
 In all these years, she closely followed the app development, and now she writes about the existing and the upcoming mobile app technologies.
 Her essence is more like a ballet dancer.